Skip to main content

 Bowel cancer begins in the large bowel which is made up of the colon and rectum.
 It is sometimes called colorectal cancer.

-1 in 15 men and 1 in 18 women are diagnosed with bowel cancer in their lifetime, so it is important to complete your bowel screening, even if you have no symptoms.
+1 in 17 men and 1 in 20 women are diagnosed with bowel cancer in their lifetime.
+Bowel cancer is easier to treat when diagnosed at an earlier stage, so it is important to complete your bowel screening, even if you have no symptoms.

 Screening can help to detect bowel cancer early, even before you notice any symptoms.
-It can also prevent bowel cancer by detecting non-cancerous growths (polyps), which might develop into cancer if left untreated.
+It can also prevent bowel cancer by detecting non-cancerous growths called polyps, which might develop into cancer if left untreated.

-diagnosed with cancer in Yorkshire have bowel cancer.
-Over 1000 people in Yorkshire die of bowel cancer each year
+diagnosed with cancer in Yorkshire have bowel cancer

 1 in 2 bowel cancers